 3.1 What do Blue Light Champions do?
-(35 minutes) Facilitator-led introduction

-Introduce the definition of a Blue Light Champion on slide 17: 'A Blue Light Champion is an employee or volunteer in the emergency services who takes action to change the way we all think and act about mental health.'
-You are a growing movement of people in the emergency services changing how we all think and act about mental health problems.
+A Blue Light Champion is an employee or volunteer in the emergency services who takes action to change the way we all think and act about mental health.

+You are part of a growing movement of people in the emergency services changing how we all think and act about mental health problems.